 - Loss of vision

 The most common cause of hypoglycemia in diabetic dogs is an accidental overdose of the animal’s insulin.
 Additionally, low blood sugar may occur due to poor appetite, a missed meal, or if the dog vomited after his or her meal.
-Occasionally, a dog’s insulin dosage needs to be changed throughout his or her life, which is common for dogs whose exercise routine drastically changes.
+Occasionally, a dog’s insulin dosage needs to be changed throughout his or her life, which is typical for dogs whose exercise routine drastically changes.

 If your dog is showing signs of hypoglycemia, you must raise your dog’s blood sugar immediately.
 If your pet is conscious, feed him or her a meal.
-If your pet is not fully alert, give your dog honey or corn syrup until full alertness is regained and a meal can be safely consumed.
+In case your pet is not fully alert, give your dog honey or corn syrup until full alertness is regained and a meal can be safely consumed.
 If your dog is unconscious, rub a tablespoon of honey or corn syrup on your dog’s gums.
-Once your pet regains consciousness, feed a meal and seek medical attention as soon as possible.
+Once your pet regains consciousness, feed a meal, and seek medical attention as soon as possible.
 Do not give your dog another dose of insulin until you have spoken with a veterinarian.

 Diabetic Ketoacidosis is the opposite of hypoglycemia and occurs when there is not enough insulin in the body, resulting in too high of blood sugar.
-This disorder most frequently occurs when dogs undergo a stressful event and the resulting stress hormones interfere with insulin activity.
+This disorder most frequently happens when dogs undergo a stressful event, and the resulting stress hormones interfere with insulin activity.